"In the not too distant future. On a tired battlefield. War has become routine."

 Big "NO!": Snake lets one out when Raiden is crushed by Outer Haven.

 Bilingual Bonus: In the beginning cutscene of Act 3, the player can see multiple posters written in Czech.
 The translation of the posters state "This area is monitored by industrial camera."

 Bittersweet Ending: Yes, the Patriots' computer system has been disabled by a large part, cutting down the war economy that has tortured Earth for years.
 Also, Meryl and Johnny are happily married, and Raiden reconciled and reunited with his family, having learned that Rose's marriage to Roy Campbell was a sham and that Raiden's miscarried child is alive and well.
 However, Otacon lost Naomi, who essentially killed herself out of atonement, and Snake, whose father has come back from the dead, told Snake he respects him, and died, has less than a year to live.

-However, while Snake only has six more months to live, he also plans on spending those last six months in peace and he will also spend it with his best friend, Otacon, and Sunny by his side.
+However, while Snake only has less than a year to live, he also plans on spending that last year in peace and he will also spend it with his best friend, Otacon, and Sunny by his side.

 Bishonen Line: With a twist, the person going through the line is Ocelot during the final battle on Outer Haven, and the changes are mental rather than physical due to Ocelot shifting personas.

 Blade Run: Vamp does this to Raiden in their fight in South America at the end of Act 2.